Updated on 11/30/2020

 The Definition of a Psychotherapist Has Changed Since Freud and Is Continuing to Change

-Then her practice of psychotherapy evolved to include helping people accept themselves and develop a sense of self-worth.
-She believes it will continue to evolve as she grows alongside her clients.
+Over the years Neo’s practice has shifted to also include helping people accept themselves and develop a sense of self-worth.
+She believes her approach to therapy will continue to evolve as she grows alongside her clients.

-For many decades, being a psychotherapist could only mean meeting with a client in-person and using verbal communications to treat them.
-Today online therapy allows therapists to communicate with clients anywhere and anytime.
-Because of the texting modality, talking is not the only way to provide therapy.
+For many decades, being a therapist only meant meeting with a client in-person and using verbal communications to address their condition.
+Today, online therapy allows therapists to communicate with clients anywhere and anytime.
+Talkspace enables therapists to message their clients, offering various types of therapies via text, video, or audio message, and even to schedule live video sessions.

-As technology and the field of psychotherapy evolves, the definition of a therapist will continue to expand.
-Nonetheless, one part of a therapist’s role will always be central: helping clients live better lives.
+As technology and the field of psychotherapy continues to evolve, the definition and scope of what a “therapist” does and how will continue to expand.
+Still, one part of a therapist’s role will always be central: helping clients live better lives